AP Automation Business Case: The CFO-Approved Template

 AI Finance Assistant

 The AP automation business cases that get funded don't start with efficiency metrics.
 They start with risk reduction, cash flow visibility, and audit readiness — outcomes a CFO can measure without trusting the AP team's self-reported numbers.
+This guide gives you the four-pillar argument, the 2026 cost and ROI benchmarks behind each claim, the payback math that survives scrutiny, and a one-page template you can copy directly into your proposal.

 Why CFOs Reject Most AP Automation Proposals